-- · The components included with the hardware option kit - T-30 Torx screwdriver
+- The components included with the hardware option kit - T-30 Torx screwdriver

-1. Observe the following alerts.

-- CAUTION: When handling the heatsink, always hold it along the top and bottom of the fins.
-Holding it from the sides can damage the fins. - CAUTION: To avoid damage to the processor or system board, only authorized personnel should attempt to replace or install the processor in this server. - CAUTION: To prevent possible server malfunction and damage to the equipment, multiprocessor configurations must contain processors with the same part number. - CAUTION: If installing a processor with a faster speed, update the system ROM before installing the processor.
+CAUTION: When handling the heatsink, always hold it along the top and bottom of the fins.
+Holding it from the sides can damage the fins.

+CAUTION: To avoid damage to the processor or system board, only authorized personnel should attempt to replace or install the processor in this server.

+CAUTION: To prevent possible server malfunction and damage to the equipment, multiprocessor configurations must contain processors with the same part number.

+CAUTION: If installing a processor with a faster speed, update the system ROM before installing the processor.

+To download firmware and view installation instructions, see the Hewlett Packard Enterprise Support Center